-The 2014 OECD Model does not make any reference to "treaty abuse".
+2014 OECD Model did not make any reference to "treaty abuse".

-Reference to the concept of "treaty abuse" can be detected in the 2014 OECD Commentary to art.
+Reference to the concept of "treaty abuse" could be detected in the 2014 OECD Commentary to art.
 1 (concerning the persons covered by the OECD Model), under the paragraph 7, whose title is "Improper use of the Convention".